tlikonen/cl-enchant/README.md

 Free the foreign (non-Lisp) `dict` resources.
 The first argument is a `broker` object returned by `broker-init` and the second a `dict` object returned by `broker-request-dict`.
-The `dict` object becomes "inactive" and can't be used anymore.
+The `dict` object becomes inactive and can't be used anymore.

 ### Function: `broker-get-error`